shd101wyy/Yo/DESIGN.md

 //  myInt3 == 1
 ```

-## Borrow checker
+## Borrow checker `To be updated`

-> This is similar to the borrow checker in Rust, but stricter.
+> This is similar to the borrow checker in Rust, but simpler.

 First, any borrow must last for a scope no greater than that of the owner.
 Second, you may have one or the other of these two kinds of borrows, but not both at the same time: